-The Kirk Law Firm – Personal Injury Attorneys Serving Houston and the Surrounding Area
+Kirk Law Firm, PLLC – Personal Injury Attorneys Serving Houston and the Surrounding Area

 Attorney Dana G. Kirk has been protecting the rights of accident and injury victims for nearly 37 years.
-The skilled legal team at Kirk Law Firm understands the sensitive nature of cases involving catastrophic injuries.
+The skilled legal team at Kirk Law Firm, PLLC understands the sensitive nature of cases involving catastrophic injuries.
 We are as compassionate as we are aggressive.
 Our goal is to get you the compensation you deserve so that you can get on with your life.
-Contact the Kirk Law Firm today for a free consultation about your case.
+Contact the Kirk Law Firm, PLLC today for a free consultation about your case.

 Request Your Free Case Evaluation